|

 By Sharon Housley

-Can, and will, the next generation of politicians
+Can, and will, the next generation of

-exploit the communication mediums available to them?
-Will
+politicians exploit the communication mediums available

-public opinion?
-Will politicians be the victims of technology,
+power to influence public opinion?
+Will politicians

-or will they use it to their benefit?
-Will one party benefit
+their benefit?
+Will one party benefit from the use of

-from the use of the technology more than another?
-All reasonable
+the technology more than another?
+All reasonable questions,

 The staggering distribution numbers, through

-channels like iTunes, YouTube, or podcasting websites, indicate
+channels like iTunes, YouTube, or podcasting websites,

-and political candidates, politicians have far less control
+politicians and political candidates, politicians have

-The curious need not look any further than
+The curious need not look any further

-Today's politicians have far less control of the news media
+past missteps.
+Today's politicians have far less control

-and messages associated with their candidacy.
+of the news media and messages associated with their

 The Internet and technology is positioned

 to play a huge role in elections.
-Whether that truly occurs
+Whether that truly

-remains to be seen.
+occurs remains to be seen.

 What Will Technology Affect?